Skip to content Skip to footer

 > Life cycle focus

-It considers all stages of a product life cycle from the extraction of raw materials to the production, transport, sale, use (taking into account the durability of the item), and end of life of the product.
+It considers all stages of a product life cycle, from the extraction of raw materials to the production, transport, sale, use (including the item’s durability), and its end of life.

 > Multi-indicator evaluation